-- (2) Nothing in clause (1) shall prevent any Provincial Government, or any local or other authority in a Province, from prescribing, in relation to any post or class of service under that Government or authority, conditions as to residence in the Province, for a period not exceeding three years, prior to appointment under that Government or authority." - 19.
-The Constitution of Pakistan 1973 introduced the first proviso of clause 1 of Article 27.
+(2) Nothing in clause (1) shall prevent any Provincial Government, or any local or other authority in a Province, from prescribing, in relation to any post or class of service under that Government or authority, conditions as to residence in the

+Province, for a period not exceeding three years, prior to appointment under that Government or authority."

+23. The Constitution of Pakistan 1973, introduced the first proviso of clause 1 of Article 27.
 It is related to the country's existing reserved posts/quota system.
-Its period was extended from time to time.
-It says that since the commencing day of the Constitution, its period shall not exceed forty years.
+Its period was extended from time to It says that since the commencing day of the time as well.
+Constitution, its period shall not exceed forty years.
 It is deemed to expire in 2013.
-Prior to expiry of period, parliament passed the eighteenth amendment vide the Act No. X of 2020 to further amend the Constitution of Pakistan.
+However, prior to expiry of said period, the parliament passed the eighteenth amendment vide the Act No. X of 2020 to further amend the Constitution of Pakistan.
 By such amendment, the legislature enacted the third proviso of clause (1) of Article 27 of the Constitution, and it was provided therein that 'underrepresentation of any class or area in the service of Pakistan may be redressed in such manner as may be determined by an act of parliament'.
 Besides, the period of 'forty years' mentioned in clause 1 of Article 27 is also protected by Article 254, of the Constitution.
-It says if a thing or an act as ordained by the Constitution is not done within the stipulated period it shall not become invalid or ineffective by reason only that it has not been done within the period specified.
-Furthermore 40 years period provided in the Constitution has expired is misconceived and fallacious.
-It is evident from a plain reading of third proviso to Article 27 of the Constitution that necessary amendments have been made in the Rules of 1973 in accordance with the mandate provided by the Constitution and the same has been found by us to be in consonance with the provisions of Article 27(1) of the Constitution.
+It says "if a thing or an act as ordained by the Constitution is not done within the stipulated period it shall not become invalid or ineffective by reason only that it has not been done within the period specified".
+Furthermore,40 years period provided in the Constitution has expired is misconceived and fallacious.
+As it is evident from a plain reading of third proviso to Article 27 of the Constitution, that the "necessary amendments" have been made in the Rules of 1973 in accordance with the mandate provided by the Constitution.

-20. Third Proviso to Article 27(1), the legislature has left the under-representation of any class or area in the service of Pakistan to be redressed in such manner as may be determined by an Act of Majlis-e-Shoora (Parliament).
-The principle can be deduced from the third Proviso to Article 27(1), of the Constitution that the matter with regard to determination in respect of the representation of citizens of any class or area in service of Pakistan fall within the exclusive domain of the executive based upon the trichotomy of powers where legislature is vested with the function of law making, the executive with its enforcement and judiciary of interpreting the law.
-The Court can neither assume the role of a policy maker or that of a law maker.
-The reliance, if needed, can be placed on the Case of Executive District Officer (Revenue), District Khushab at Jauharabad and others v.
-Ijaz Hussain and another (2011 SCMR 1864), wherein it has been held by the Honourable Apex Court that; "The framing of the recruitment policy and the rules admittedly, fall in the executive thereunder, Constitution of Islamic Republic of Pakistan is based on the wellknown principle of trichotomy of powers where legislature is vested with the function of law making, the executive with its enforcement and judiciary of interpreting the law.
+24. Nevertheless, third Proviso to Article 27(1), depicts that the legislature has left the under-representation of any class or area in the service of Pakistan to be redressed in such manner as may be determined by an Act of Majlis-e-Shoora (Parliament).
+Consequently, the principle can be deduced from the third Proviso to Article 27(1), of the Constitution, that the matter with regard to determination in respect of the representation of citizens of any class or area in service of Pakistan, squarely fall within the exclusive domain of the executive based upon the trichotomy of the powers, i.e legislature is vested with the function of law making, conversely the executive with its enforcement and the judiciary of interpreting the law.
+Moreover, the Court can neither assume the role of a policy maker or that of a law maker respectively.
+The reliance, if needed, can be placed on the Executive District Officer (Revenue), District Khushab's14 case wherein it has been held by the Honourable Apex Court that;

+"The framing of the recruitment policy and the rules thereunder, admittedly, fall in the executive domain.
+The Constitution of Islamic Republic of Pakistan is based on the well-known principle of trichotomy of powers where legislature is vested with the function of law making, the executive with its enforcement and judiciary of interpreting the law.
 The Court can neither assume the role of a policy maker or that of a law maker".
-In the case of Ghulam Rasool Vs. Government of Pakistan & others (PLD 2015 SC 6), It is held that; "It is by now a well-settled law that the responsibility of deciding suitability of an appointment, posting or transfer fell primarily on the executive branch of the State.
-It is also a settled law that the Courts should ordinarily refrain from interfering in policy making domain of the Executive."